nanaimi/nanaimi.github.io/_recipes/carbonara.md

 - Temperature control is crucial: the pan should be warm enough to create a creamy sauce but not so hot that it scrambles the eggs
 - Using room temperature eggs helps create a smoother sauce
-- Traditional Roman carbonara uses guanciale, but good-quality bacon makes a delicious substitute
+- Traditional Roman carbonara uses guanciale.
-- The pasta water should be very well salted - it will help season the final dish
-- Don't skip separating the meat from its rendered fat - this gives you better control over the final consistency
+- Don't skip separating the meat from its rendered fat, you want the guanciale to remain crispy until served.

-## Authentic Notes

-- Traditional Roman carbonara never includes cream or garlic
-- The creaminess comes solely from the eggs and cheese
-- The dish should be silky and coat the pasta, not be overly saucy
+- Use bucatini if you can.

-## Why "Spaghetti Breakfast"?
+## Is it actually called "Spaghetti Breakfast"?

-With eggs and bacon as key ingredients, this pasta dish makes for a surprisingly perfect breakfast option - though it's traditionally served as a primo (first course) for lunch or dinner in Italy. 🍳 🍝
+With eggs and bacon as key ingredients, this pasta dish makes for a surprisingly perfect breakfast option might say.
+If you really want to bother a roman, tell them carbonara was invented by american soldiers in italy mid-century and is actually called ["spaghetti breakfast"](https://www.bbc.com/travel/article/20230331-carbonara-the-iconic-pasta-causing-a-dispute#:~:text=Cozzella%20interviewed%20the,from%20the%20British.).